PsiQ/bartiq/docs/concepts/rewriters.md

 - `with_instructions(instructions: Sequence[Instruction]) -> Self` {#with_instructions}

     Apply a sequence of instructions to the rewriter in order.
-This method provides an alternative to method chaining by allowing you to apply multiple operations programmatically.
+This method provides an alternative to method chaining by allowing you to apply multiple operations with a single method call.

     ```python
     from bartiq.analysis.rewriters.utils import Expand, Simplify, Assumption, Substitution